 A portmanteau is a word that's created by combining the sounds and meanings of two words.
-For example, "brunch" comes from combining "breakfast" and "lunch" to describe a meal that's eaten between breakfast time and lunchtime.
+For example, "brunch" comes from ombining "breakfast" and "lunch" to describe a meal that's eaten between breakfast time and lunchtime.
+Can you think of a time and lunchtime.
 Can you think of a portmanteau from "Upside-Down Magic"?
 Can you invent a new portmanteau?